 3. Set formatting style and conditions.

-Select a module for your custom view
+To select a module for your custom view:

 2. Select the Custom views tab.